elsiehupp/wikiteam/USAGE.md

 ## Publishing the dump

 Please consider publishing your wiki dump(s).
-You can do it yourself as explained [Publishing](./PUBLISHING.md).
+You can do it yourself as explained in [Publishing](./PUBLISHING.md).

 ## `Launcher`